-Currently, there is a rising occurrence of NAFLD and NASH, which is directly linked to the growing prevalence of obesity and diabetes.
-Non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH) are the principal causes responsible for the escalating incidence of hepatocellular carcinoma (HCC), which is the predominant form of liver cancer.
-Nevertheless, there is yet no authorized therapy for NAFLD and NASH.
+There is a rising occurrence of NAFLD and NASH, which is directly linked to the growing prevalence of obesity and diabetes.
+NAFLD and NASH are the principal causes responsible for the escalating incidence of hepatocellular carcinoma (HCC), which is the predominant form of liver cancer.
+Currently, there is no authorized therapy for NAFLD and NASH.
 Evaluations have been conducted on novel non-invasive diagnostic markers, such as miRNAs, for the prospective diagnosis of NAFLD.
 Timely detection of the advancement of NAFLD to liver fibrosis, cirrhosis, or HCC is of utmost significance due to the irreversible or challenging reversibility of severe liver disease.
 PPARs, GLP-1, miRNAs, and KLFs are important molecules that can be targeted for treating metabolic illnesses including NAFLD and NASH.
-Preclinical investigations and clinical trials have been conducted to assess prospective therapeutic interventions for non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH), such as synbiotics, pan-caspase inhibitors, CCR2/5 antagonists, FXR agonists, and other similar approaches.
-Utilizing a comprehensive approach, such as integrating medical treatment with physical activity, has the potential to decrease the duration of treatment and enhance the overall outcome.
+Preclinical investigations and clinical trials have been conducted to assess prospective therapeutic interventions for NAFLD and NASH, such as synbiotics, pan-caspase inhibitors, CCR2/5 antagonists, FXR agonists, and other similar approaches.
+Utilizing a comprehensive approach, such as integrating medical treatment with physical activity, may have the potential to decrease the duration of treatment and enhance the overall outcome.